MV10/mv10.github.io/_posts/2024-01-20-monkey-hi-hat-getting-started-tutorial.md

 Now when you run the visualizer and the FX, everything is randomized.
 The FX config randomizes `time_frequency`, but the visualizer config randomizes `spiral_frequency` and `displacement_amount`.

 Note that if a uniform is defined in _both_ config files, the visualizer will take precedence.
 This is interesting because an FX can provide some randomized values for visualizers which are "unaware" of the FX, but visualizers with special needs (or that have problems with certain FX values) can override those settings.
 This also allows FX to expose "controls" to the visualizers.
-For example, the first pass shader in Volt's Laboratory FX [meltdown](https://github.com/MV10/volts-laboratory/blob/master/fx/meltdown1.frag) exposes an `option_mode` uniform that lets a visualizer configure one of four color-matching calculations.
+For example, the first pass shader in Volt's Laboratory FX [meltdown](https://github.com/MV10/volts-laboratory/blob/master/fx/meltdown1.frag) exposes an `option_mode` uniform that lets a visualizer "activate" one of four color-matching calculations.

 ## Conclusion